Princess Knight: Anime adaptation

 The Princess Knight anime series was produced by Mushi Production and had Osamu Tezuka as executive director, and Chikao Katsui and Kanji Akabori as chief directors.
-The series of 52 episodes was originally broadcast in Japan on Fuji TV from April 2, 1967 to April 7, 1968.
+The series of 52 episodes was originally broadcast in Japan on Fuji TV from April 2, 1967, to April 7, 1968.
 In addition to the anime series, there is also 28-minute pilot film that was produced in November 1966 but was not broadcast on television.
 It was released as an extra when the series was released on LaserDisc in Japan.
 All episodes were released on LaserDisc by Pioneer on March 28, 1997.
-The episodes were also distributed in DVD format; Nippon Columbia released two box sets on December 21, 2001 and June 1, 2002.
+The episodes were also distributed in DVD format; Nippon Columbia released two box sets on December 21, 2001, and June 1, 2002.
 A single box set was released by Columbia on July 23, 2008, and another was released by Takarashijima on October 29, 2010.
 A "Best Selection" DVD series was first released by Columbia on September 25, 2003, and rereleased on July 23, 2008.

 Mushi Production submitted the anime adaptation to NBC Enterprises that was declined because its executives felt the series theme could be interpreted as "sex switch."
 Animator Joe Oriolo, however, purchased the anime's distribution rights, and along with Burt Hecht dubbed its episodes into English.
 In 1972, after a limited release under the title Princess Knight, Oriolo and Hecht edited three episodes and made it into a film titled Choppy and the Princess that was licensed to independent television in the United States and was syndicated in the 1970s and 1980s.
 In October 2012, Nozomi Entertainment, a Right Stuf's publishing division, acquired its distribution's rights for North America.
 Featuring an English-language and a Spanish-language dub, it used the edited and cut version broadcast in the 1970s and 1980s.
-The first part was released on August 20, 2013 while the second one was published on October 22, 2013.
+The first part was released on August 20, 2013, while the second one was published on October 22, 2013.

 The show also aired in Australia in the 1970s, and was released on home media in Australia and the United Kingdom.
 Movie Makers released seven episodes under the title The Adventures of Choppy and the Princess and three individual episodes without the title.
 The distributor Tasley Leisures released six episodes under the title Choppy and the Princess, Adventures 1-6.
 The Starlite Group released seven The Adventures of Choppy and the Princess DVDs in the United Kingdom in 2006, with the film also being available from the same company.
-In August 2013, Hanabee Entertainment licensed the series for an Australian release; it was first released on DVD into two parts on September 18, and October 6, 2013 respectively, while a box set was released on September 6, 2014.
+In August 2013, Hanabee Entertainment licensed the series for an Australian release; it was first released on DVD into two parts on September 18, and October 6, 2013, respectively, while a box set was released on September 6, 2014.

+An anime film adaptation titled The Ribbon Hero was announced on April 23, 2026.
+Produced by Twin Engine, animated by Outline, and directed by Yuuki Igarashi in his feature directorial debut, the film was released on Netflix on August 8, 2026.